Voltstro-Studios/Team-Capture/README.md

 **Q:** Why did you use the Unity game engine?
 Why not engine *x*?

-**A:** We used the Unity game engine because it is C#, and the two members of the team are most familiar with C# and Unity.
+**A:** We used the Unity game engine because it is C#, offers the features that we need, and is the engine that we are most familiar with.

+---

+**Q:** Why not use [MLAPI](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi)?

+**A:** When we started planning for this project, MLAPI was not apart of the Unity ecosystem.
+On top of that, at the time, MLAPI had really bad documentation, and a lack of community, so Mirror was the obvious chose.
+Now we are too far into development to change, not that we would.

 ---